mattermost/mattermost-omnibus/README.md

 These settings will help you configure your new deployment's database connection, SSL certificates, nginx settings, and Mattermost server configuration.

-Bask up server config at `/opt/mattermost/config`.
+Also back up your server configuration files located at `/opt/mattermost/config`.

 ### 2. Choose Your New Deployment Method